lsbardel/python-stdnet/docs/source/index.rst

 Python Stdnet
 ======================

-.. rubric:: A networked data structures manager design to to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.
+.. rubric:: A networked data structures manager design to work with Redis_ data-store, but implemented so that other storage systems can be supported in the future.